varunmulloli/frontend-challenge/README.md

 npm run build
 npm start
 ```
-The node version used is 12.16.3 LTS.
+The app can be opened at http://localhost:3000/.
+Please note that the node version used is 12.16.3 LTS.

 To run the code for development, execute
 ```